urda/website/_posts/2010-09-24-ironpython-and-csharp.md

   * Run the Python Commands
   * Exit the Program

-So here is the C# that will run our IronPython program&#8230;
+So here is the C# that will run our IronPython program...

 <pre class="brush: csharp; title: ; notranslate" title="">using IronPython.Hosting;
 using IronPython.Runtime;